 Recharging the battery

 This one doesn’t have a clear winner since both Bluetooth and GPS trackers offer rechargeable gadgets.

-However, when it comes to battery life, Bluetooth trackers generally last from a few months up to a couple of years, due to their BLE (Bluetooth low energy) technology, while GPS trackers typically need to be recharged every few days.
+However, when it comes to battery life, Bluetooth finders generally last a few months, due to their BLE (Bluetooth low energy) technology, while GPS trackers typically need to be recharged every few days.

 Which tracker do I need?